 It is assumed that members' benefits are payable from the earliest age that the employee could retire without incurring a reduction to their benefit (and without requiring their employer's consent to retire).
 (NB the relevant age may be different for different periods of service, following the benefit changes from April 2008 and April 2014).
 Employers are required to pay additional contributions ('strain') wherever an employee retires before attaining this age.
-The actuary's funding basis makes no allowance for premature retirement except on grounds of ill-health.
+The Fund's policy is that any such additional contributions are normally payable immediately.